pyro-kinetics/pyrokinetics/docs/tutorials/file_readers.rst

     import numpy as np
     from numpy.typing import ArrayLike

-    # These components are needed to make something 'readable'
+    # The base class ReadableFromFile is needed to mark
-    from pyrokinetics.file_utils import (
-        readable_from_file,
-        ReadableFromFileMixin,
-    )

-    # readable_from_file is used as a decorator, while
-    # ReadableFromFileMixin is used as a super-class.
+    # a class as a 'readable'
-    @readable_from_file
+    from pyrokinetics.file_utils import ReadableFromFile

-    class Foo(ReadableFromFileMixin):
+    class Foo(ReadableFromFile):

         # __init__ should take raw data -- not a file path
         def __init__(self, x: ArrayLike, y: ArrayLike):